 Where sleeping in Monterosso

-In Monterosso you will find the widest choice of accommodation options including apartments, B & Bs and some mid-range hotels.
+In Monterosso you will find the widest choice of solutions where to stay overnight including apartments, B&Bs and a few mid-range hotels: Hotels in Monterosso

 You can choose between the Fegina area, for those who intend to spend a lot of time on the beach, or the historic center area which has a much more romantic atmosphere.